VISAL128/B24-Admin-Portal/docs/SERVER_AUTH_MIDDLEWARE.md

 # Server Authentication Middleware

-This document explains how to use the server-side authentication middleware for the Bill24 Admin Portal.
+This document explains how to use the server-side authentication middleware for the Bill24 Payment Portal.

 ## Overview